tylerjl/puppet-elasticsearch/README.md

 }
 ```

-**Note**: Setting up a proper CA and certificate infrastructure is outside the scope of this documentation, see the aforementioned Shield or X-Pack guide for more information regarding the generation of these certificate files.
+**Note**: Setting up a proper CA and certificate infrastructure is outside the scope of this documentation, see the aforementioned X-Pack guide for more information regarding the generation of these certificate files.

 The module will set up a keystore file for the node to use and set the relevant options in `elasticsearch.yml` to enable TLS/SSL using the certificates and key provided.

 #### System Keys

-Shield/X-Pack system keys can be passed to the module, where they will be placed into individual instance configuration directories.
+X-Pack system keys can be passed to the module, where they will be placed into individual instance configuration directories.
 This can be set at the `elasticsearch` class and inherited across all instances:

 ```puppet